As viewed by evangelical Christians

 abandoned demonic possession as a cause of mental illness, this belief

-continues today among many conservative Christians.
+continues today among some conservative Christians.

 Evangelical Christian beliefs about Halloween:

-Most conservative Protestants incorrectly link together present-day Halloween
+Many conservative Protestants incorrectly link together present-day Halloween

 celebrations, ancient Celtic Paganism, and modern Neopaganism.